-Drew Dutton is a Licensed Chemical Dependency Counselor who brings to Phoenix House both personal and professional experience in the field of adolescent addictions counseling.
+Drew Dutton, M.Ed., LCDC, LPC, brings to Phoenix House both personal and professional experience in the field of adolescent addiction counseling.

 When not at work, Drew teaches and plays guitar and enjoys spending time with his wife, Jennifer, and yellow lab, Maverick.
-He loves his Texas Christian University horned frogs and is often spotted wearing TCU purple.
+He loves his Horned Frogs and is often spotted wearing TCU purple.